tapis-project/tms_keycmd/README.md

 many different host names, such as ``login1.stampede3.tacc.utexas.edu``, ``stampede3.tacc.utexas.edu``, ``stampede3``, ``129.114.63.133``, etc.
-For example, for the Tapis v3 deployment at TACC, any Tapis system registered using any of the aforementioned host names will route to the same machine.
+For example, for the Tapis v3 deployment at TACC, any Tapis system registered using any of the aforementioned host names will route to the same cluster.

 ## Configuration of SSHD